new-guy/screeps-os/README.md

 - Need to be able to create a new colony and bootstrap it to RCL2
 - Once we hit RCL4 in both bases, have the secondary feed the primary till the primary is RCL7
 - Creeps that have nothing else to do should recycle themselves
+    - Could have them go to the !BALSTART flag next to the storage, then die and have the balancer pick up their energy
+        - Balancer checks if there's energy on the ground.
+If balancer is full, have it store its current energy

 ### Tidy UP pt 2